cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Case studies/social proof

 - There are case studies documented on the website under the _Adoptions_ page.
-- There's a logo wall of users or participating organizations documented in the _Adoptions_ page.
+- There's a logo, wall of users and participating organizations documented in the _Adoptions_ page.
 - No avaliable community talks on the website.
 They have however provided links to the community channel.